steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 ### Categories

 Any class that the factory can create is assigned to a category.
-It is this category that tells the host the purpose of the class (and gives a hint of which interfaces it might implement).<br>
+It is this category that tells the host the purpose of the class (and gives a hint of which interfaces it might implement).\
 A class is also described with a name and it has a unique id.

 - For example, the category for import/export filters is "**Project Filter**" and for **VST 3** audio plug-ins it is "**Audio Module Class**".